terjesandstrom/terjesandstrom.github.io/_posts/2016-1-3-Hello-World.md

 ---

-This is a [wiki](http://terjesandstrom.github.io/wiki/wiki) site with bits and pieces of information I have gathered.
-For other information go to my  [main blog](http://hermit.no)
+This is my [wiki](http://terjesandstrom.github.io/wiki.html) site with bits and pieces of information I have gathered.

-# Header 1

-Some content

-# Header 2

-Some other content
+Go to my  [public blog](http://hermit.no) for more information